How Letting Go of the "Health Nut" Mask Set Me Free

 Enjoying a free relationship to food is one of my favorite parts of being alive, but what really made all of the therapy and healing work really worth it is the fact that I didn't have to cling to the health nut mask anymore to feel worthy.
 It was not what I was known for and not what I wanted to be known for anymore.
 I was free to connect with my true values and be who I really am -- someone who loves words, big adventures, foreign travel, dance parties, writing poetry, being in the woods.
 Someone who feels deeply, enjoys taking rest days on the couch, sleeping in and slow mornings.
 Someone who needs meaningful and soulful work and deep connections with other humans.
 What a relief.

 As I sit here now looking back on that process, I have never been more grateful for the freedom that I have today, and that I no longer feel the need or pressure to cling to the identity of the health nut.

 Life is so much more pleasurable and I have never felt healthier (truly!) than I do today.
-But, in all honesty, as I approach 34, I still struggle with identity.
+But, in all honesty, now in my mid 30s, I still struggle with identity.
 Sometimes, I start to get carried away by the fear and overwhelm that comes with the question I started asking myself in my most recent years, "Who am I, outside of what I do for work, and my various roles of wife, daughter, sister, friend, etc.?"
 Lately, when I do go down that rabbit hole, I let the hard emotions move through me and remind myself that my soul is what's left when all the titles are peeled away.
 That is what helps me to avoid drowning in my own fear and brings me peace.